MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 The overall goal of this project is to build a machine learning system to forecast English Premier League football matches.
 It's based on an old project (2020) I did in R.

-I had several goals with this project:
+I had several goals:
 1. Get me up to speed with Cursor, figuring out it's strengths and weaknesses for data science projects.
-2. Rebuild my R models in Python and use more up to date machine learning methods.
+2. Rebuild my R models in Python and use more up-to-date machine learning methods.

 ## General observations